wujiayi101/wujiayi101.github.io/src/content/blog/atomic-commits.md

 # What is an atomic commit?

 In the context of Git, an atomic commit refers to the practice of creating commits that are self-contained and independent units of work.
-It means bundling all the changes related to a specific task or feature into a single commit, making it the smallest possible unit.
+It means bundling the changes related to a logic change into a single commit, making it the smallest possible unit.

-Even if you have changes in the same file, you should bundle them into different commits if they solve different problems.
+Changes in the same file could belong to different logical changes, you should bundle them into different commits.
 Each atomic commit represents a complete change that is capable of passing the Continuous Integration (CI) process.
-If you need more than one commit to pass the CI, those commits are not atomic.
+In other words, if you need more than one commit to pass the CI, those commits are not atomic.

 # Why is atomic commit a good practice?